 Should I Use Almond Flour or Coconut Flour?

-- Almond flour is a little more crumbly, nutty and crunchy, whereas the coconut flour is a little softer and has a more mild taste and absorbs more water than the almond flour.
+- Almond flour is a little more crumbly, nutty, and crunchy, whereas coconut flour is a little softer and has a more mild taste, and absorbs more water than almond flour.

 - If you have an allergy to nuts, then, of course, using almond flour would be out of the question.

 Although almond flour and coconut flour are both good for frying, I prefer using almond flour for eggplant.
 I feel that coconut flour is too dry by itself for coating the eggplant.

 In some recipes, especially in baking, I like to blend the 2 flours, with the predominant flour being almond and a touch of coconut.